 Step 8: Create MySQL/MariaDB database for NextCloud

-We have done almost everything related to web server settings for the NextCloud and it’s time to create a database plus a user for the same.
+We have done almost everything related to web server settings for NextCloud and it’s time to create a database plus a user for the same.

-The commands are as following:
+The commands are as follows:

 sudo mysql

-GRANT ALL ON nextdb.* to 'h2smedia'@'localhost' IDENTIFIED BY '[email protected]';
+GRANT ALL PRIVILEGES ON `nextdb`.* to `h2smedia`@localhost;

 Step 9 – Setup and Configuring NetCloud server on Windows 10